This page is my personal doodling of opinion, notes & thoughts

 My notes update 4/14/17

-Attached: Tonya Hensley Board of Supervisors statement
+Attached at the bottom: Tonya Hensley Board of Supervisors statement

 SUPERSTITION SEARCH & RESCUE